Prior to the first day of a semester, students may add/drop classes in one of three ways:

 - By fax request, signed & dated by the student (FAX number 817-598-6205)

-After the first day of a semester, students who have not previously registered for classes will incur a late registration fee when enrolling in classes.
+After the first day of a semester, students who have not previously registered for classes, will be allowed to register through the end of late registration with the assistance of an academic advisor.
 Students who have registered for classes and wish to add/drop can do so during the designated dates for late registration.
-These dates will be listed in the current catalog and schedule of classes.
-During this time, class changes may be made by one of the three methods listed above.
-There is no fee for making a class change during this time period if you are already enrolled for the semester.
+These dates will be listed on the online academic calendar and college catalog.
+There is no fee for making a class change during this time period; however, tuition charges may be adjusted which can impact the student’s tuition balance.

 KEEP IN MIND: If you never attend a class for which you are enrolled, you will NOT automatically be dropped from that class for non-attendance.
 You are responsible for initiating and completing the drop process.